What Types of Nuts do Squirrels Eat

 Pecans grow naturally in the squirrels habitat across the pecan belt.
 Native pecans found near rivers and streams are a mainstay of squirrels diets.
 These nuts are loaded with protein and Omega-3 fatty acids.
 It also provides over nineteen vitamins and minerals, each of which plays a role in supporting cardiovascular, digestive, and immune system health.
 Some of the nutrients pecans offer include calcium, iron, vitamin B6, folic acid (vitamin B9), potassium, and magnesium.
 Make sure to get it in bulk, either cracked, shelled, or in-shell pecans to keep your pantry stocked up through the winter.
 Millican Pecan offers pecans in bulk to keep your furry squirrels happy!

-One of the highest in protein, good fats, and fiber, the walnut would also be an good choice for squirrels.
-This nut is loaded with magnesium, potassium, calcium, vitamin B6, and iron.
+How Many Walnuts can a Squirrel Eat in a Day?
+On average, they will eat 4-6 walnuts per day, but they usually utilize as many as presented.
+One of the highest in protein, good fats, and fiber, the walnut would also be an choice for squirrels.
+This nut is has magnesium, potassium, calcium, vitamin B6, and iron.
 Iron is a mineral the body needs to help produce parts of the blood cells.
 It helps oxygenate the red blood cells and lacking enough iron could lead to extreme fatigue and shortness of breath.
 Squirrels are highly physical but an iron deficiency could impact their activity and cause them breathing problems.

 Remember, when taking care of pet squirrels, it’s best to provide a variety of choices.
 They tend to love nuts, seeds, and fruit.
 The great thing about nuts is you can provide them shelled, in-shell, or mixed with apples and pumpkin seeds.